John Elitch

-John Elitch, Jr. (April 10, 1850 – March 10, 1891) was a restaurateur, businessman, actor, zookeeper, and original owner and namesake of Elitch Gardens and the Elitch Theatre in Denver, CO.
+John Elitch Jr. (April 10, 1850 – March 10, 1891) was a restaurateur, businessman, actor, zookeeper, and original owner and namesake of Elitch Gardens and the Elitch Theatre in Denver, Colorado.

-Early Years and Marriage
+Early years and marriage

-John Elitch, Jr., originally from Mobile, Alabama, "was a direct decendant [sic] of Stephen Hopkins, a signer of the Declaration of Independence."
+John Elitch Jr., originally from Mobile, Alabama, "was a direct decendant [sic] of Stephen Hopkins, a signer of the Declaration of Independence."

 The Elitch family eventually moved to Santa Clara, California, where John attended Santa Clara College and worked with his father in a restaurant.